By Laura Dolgy (bio below)

 If you’re still suffering from eczema on the hands, then you’ll want to check out these bamboo gloves for eczema that are great at preventing scratching, but also provide protection for contact dermatitis, psoriasis and much more.
 Similar to the children gloves mentioned above, they are made from bamboo and stretchy latex, which means they are also lightweight, cooling and won’t stretch out.

 Remedywear also makes gloves for psoriasis and eczema, just like the ones for kids above in TENCEL and zinc fabric.
 They are the ultimate in comfort and soothing relief.
+For their fingerless alternative, which is great for tasks that require the use of your fingers, check out these Remedywear Fingerless gloves.

 Why Eczema Mittens?